HorizenOfficial/horizen-academy-v2/docs/mining/crypto-mining-economics.md

 The rising prices of cryptocurrencies have made certain coins like Bitcoin more expensive to mine profitably.
 However, this doesn’t mean that all PoW coins are inaccessible for the average retail investors to mine.

-Alternatives like _Litcoin_, _Horizon_ or even _Dogecoin_ offer the ability to mine new coins at a much lower hashrate than bitcoin, which means the amount of energy one needs their mining rigs to expend in order to consistently earn block rewards is lower and therefore so is the cost.
+Alternatives like _Litcoin_, _Horizen_ or even _Dogecoin_ offer the ability to mine new coins at a much lower hashrate than bitcoin, which means the amount of energy one needs their mining rigs to expend in order to consistently earn block rewards is lower and therefore so is the cost.

 In the past 2 years, PoS has become a more common consensus mechanism for blockchains to adopt due to environmental and scalability concerns.
 The fact that one only needs to acquire a certain amount of tokens and operate a basic computer in order to validate transactions also makes PoS more appealing to retail users.